 |1991||some scenes for the German TV film Das Ende der Unschuld (The End of Innocence) about the German atomic research and the first atomic bomb were filmed here.|

 This subterranea is a central place of World War II and nuklear science history: it is the place where the first atomic reactor of the World was built.
-Because of air raids and destructions, a group of physicists had to leave Berlin.
+Because of air raids and destruction, a group of physicists had to leave Berlin.
 They were making experiments with a first atomic reactor unter the guidance of Prof. Werner Heisenberg which were continued in this tunnel from 1944 on.
 Scientists who worked here were Carl-Friedrich von Weizsäcker and Karl Wirtz.

-The Atomkeller is a long, rectangular room, the walls are the rough, undisguised rock face.
+The Atomkeller (atomic cellar) is a long, rectangular room, the walls are the rough, undisguised rock face.
 The whole tunnle reminds its original origin: an (uncompleted) railroad tunnel.
 The reactor prototype was once located at the end of this tunnel.
 The entrance to the tunnel is barred with a huge wooden door.

 To be exact, the atomic reactor which was built here was never intended to produce energy.
 It was the first attempt to produce any kind of reaction by the refinement of the uranium and the bombardment with neutrons.
 The resulting neutron emissions of the uranium were measured.
 This most famous experiment carried out at Haigerloch was called Experiment B8.
 But as anybody today knows, there is a critical mass of uranium at which the chain reaction of the atomic bomb starts.
-The scientists at this time had little knowledge about this and it is mere luck, that they never made an experiment with a critical mass.
+The scientists at this time had little knowledge about this, and it is mere luck, that they never made an experiment with a critical mass.
 To be precise, they did not have enough material because of the war.

-This place, in a small sleepy village with boxwork houses, in this rural area of Swabia, was choosen because of its remote location.
+This place, in a small sleepy village with boxwork houses, in this rural area of Swabia, was chosen because of its remote location.
 Air raids were rather unlikely and the subterranean place provided additional security.
 But definitely the relevant reasons, for the decision to come here, was the safety of the facility, not the safety of the common people.
 And of course, the dangers of the atomic technology and the unhealthy consequences of radiation were mostly unknown.
-However they would have been of little relevance to the rulers of that time.
+However, they would have been of little relevance to the rulers of that time.

 But the ignorance of harmful consequences of radioactive material is also demonstrated by a photograph which is on display here.
-American soldiers, few days after they took the village, were ordered to look for any kind of valuable technology.
+American soldiers, a few days after they took the village, were ordered to look for any kind of valuable technology.
 They found the uranium cubes, the German scientists buried in the outside entry area, before they fled.
 Ignorant of the danger of this material, they played with them and built funny little towers, posing for the photographer.
-The radiation was definitely not harmless and they could have reached the critical mass while playing.
+The radiation was definitely not harmless, and they could have reached the critical mass while playing.